 --raft-bootstrap-peers flag.
 Raft will then handle electing a leader.

 liftbridge --raft-bootstrap-peers server-2,server-3

 Instead of running a binary, you can run Liftbridge using a container.
-There is a container image available which runs an instance of Liftbridge and NATS inside a single Docker container.
+There is a container image available which runs an instance of Liftbridge and an embedded NATS server inside a single Docker container.
 This is meant for development and testing purposes.
 Use the following Docker commands to run this container:

 docker pull liftbridge/standalone-dev docker run -d --name=liftbridge-main -p 4222:4222 -p 9292:9292 -p 8222:8222 -p 6222:6222 liftbridge/standalone-dev